 The Mortara volcano has been drilled at about 5500 m beneath the Plio-Quaternary sediments of the Po Plain.
-Compositions of sampled rocks are andesitic-dacitic with orogenic geochemical signatures (Mattioli et al. 2002).
+Compositions of sampled rocks are andesitic-dacitic (Mattioli et al. 2002).

-The Veneto Volcanic Province (about 60- 25 Ma) contains less than 20 km3 of poorly evolved basalt, alkalibasalt and basanite-nephelinite lavas, pyroclastics and subvolcanic rocks, sometimes containing mantle xenoliths (Macera et al. 2003, 2008; Beccaluva et al. 2010).
+The Veneto Volcanic Province (about 60-25 Ma) contains less than 20 km3 of prevailingly mafic lavas, pyroclastics and subvolcanic rocks, sometimes containing mantle xenoliths (Macera et al. 2003, 2008; Beccaluva et al. 2010).

-La Queglia outcrop (Abruzzi region) consists of lamprophyric dykes intruded into Eocene limestones (Bianchini et al. 2008; Avanzinelli et al. 2012).
+La Queglia outcrop (Abruzzi region) is represented by lamprophyric dykes intruded into Eocene limestones (Bianchini et al. 2008; Avanzinelli et al. 2012).

-Pietre Nere outcrop (65-58 Ma) is made of two distinct hypabyssal bodies with melasyenite to melgabbro compositions (De Astis et al. 2006 and references therein).
+Pietre Nere outcrops (65-58 Ma) consist of two distinct hypabyssal bodies with melasyenite to melgabbro compositions (De Astis et al. 2006 and references therein).

-The southeastern Sicily outcrops (Pachino, Portopalo, Capo Passero) are made of submarine to subaerial basaltic lavas, volcanoclastic material and some dikes showing a K/Ar age of 84- 70 Ma, with the most reliable age of about 71 Ma (Avanzinelli et al. 2012 with references).
+The southeastern Sicily outcrops of Capo Passero, Portopalo and Pachino are made of submarine to subaerial basaltic lavas, volcanoclastic material and some dikes showing a K/Ar age of 84-70 Ma, with the most reliable age of about 71 Ma (Avanzinelli et al. 2012 with references).